Orildo-Tech/SVG-SPACE/docs/API.md

 # API Documentation

-This document describes the API endpoints and usage for the SVG-SPACE platform.
+This document describes the API endpoints and usage for the SVG SPACE platform.

 ## Base URL